ChainSafe/lodestar/docs/installation.md

 <!-- prettier-ignore-start -->
 !!! info
-    NodeJS versions < 12 are not supported by Lodestar.
+    NodeJS versions < 16.x are not supported by Lodestar.
+We currently recommend running NodeJS 16.x.
 <!-- prettier-ignore-end -->

 Clone the repo locally.